Perth Arena: Basketball

 Perth Arena hosted its first National Basketball League game on 16 November 2012 when the Perth Wildcats played (and lost) against the Adelaide 36ers in front of a crowd of 11,562.
 The attendance was the largest recorded in Western Australia for an indoor event, breaking the previous record of 8,501 set at the Burswood Dome in 2004.
-The arena has, of course, hosted larger crowds since that time, with the current record being 13,615 set during the Wildcats 101–83 win to the Tasmania Jackjumpers on 19 December 2021 during Round 3 of the 2021–22 NBL Season.
+The arena has since hosted larger crowds, with the current record being 13,661 set in December 2025.

 With a capacity of 14,846, Perth Arena is the second-largest venue currently in use in the NBL (2016–17) behind the Sydney SuperDome (18,200).
 The arena is also the third largest venue ever used in the NBL behind Sydney and the Rod Laver Arena in Melbourne (15,400).

 In 2024, Perth Arena became the grand final host venue of the NBL1 West.

 Tennis

 On 2 January 2019, a record crowd of 14,064 attended the venue for the 2019 Hopman Cup match between United States and Switzerland.
 This was also the highest attendance for a tennis match in Western Australian history.
 The stadium hosted the Hopman Cup until the tournament switched to using different host countries after 2019.
 It was chosen by Tennis Australia to host the 2019 Fed Cup Final between Australia and France.
-Since 2020 the arena has been one of three Australian venues to host ties in the multi-nation ATP Cup tournament.
-In 2022 it was one of three venues to host the multi-nation mixed-team United Cup tournament.
+In 2020 the arena was one of three Australian venues to host ties in the multi-nation ATP Cup tournament.
+Since 2022 it has been one of three venues to host the multi-nation mixed-team United Cup tournament.